Search: 2515 results

 But, to Pilate's great astonishment, he would not answer him a single word.

-Now at that feast the governor was wont to release unto the people a prisoner, whom they would.
+Now at the feast the governor was accustomed to release one prisoner to the crowd, whom they would.

 therefore when they were assembled, Pilate said to them, who would you have releas'd?
 Barabbas, or Jesus, who is called Christ?